Incompressible Optimal Transport and Applications in Fluid Mixing: Analysis of Problem Structure

-We have now broken the mixing problem down into two component subproblems: selection of a final state $\rho_f$, and the optimal state-transfer problem \eqref{transfer_prob} from $\rho_i$ to $\rho_f$.
-Thus, we now turn our attention to solving the latter.
+We have now broken the mixing problem down into two component subproblems: selection of a final state $\rho_f$ according to \eqref{state_selection_eq}, and the optimal state-transfer problem \eqref{transfer_prob} from $\rho_i$ to $\rho_f$.
+In principle, a suitably well-mixed final state $\rho_f$ can be found by solving \eqref{state_selection_eq} for a sufficiently large value of $\alpha$.
+In practice, this may be computationally infeasible.
+We will have more to say about this in follow-up work.

-Here, we aim to show that this problem can be further broken down into selection of a path in the space of reachable densities $\rho: [0,1] \to [\rho_i] \subset P$ and selection of a velocity field $v$ which generates that path.
+Now, we focus on solving the optimal state-transfer problem \eqref{transfer_prob}.
+We will show that this problem can be further broken down into selection of a path in the space of reachable densities $\rho: [0,1] \to [\rho_i] \subset P$ and selection of a velocity field $v$ which generates that path.
 The key step here is to use the \emph{metric derivative}.

 \begin{defn}[Metric Derivative] Consider the space of reachable densities $[\rho_i] \subset P$ endowed with the metric $m$.
-Given a continuous curve $\rho:[0,1] \to [\rho_i]$, we define its \emph{metric derivative} to be
+Given an absolutely continuous curve $\rho:[0,1] \to ([\rho_i],m)$, we define its \emph{metric derivative}

-The metric derivative is well-defined for a.e. $t \in [0,1]$. \end{defn}
+The definition of absolute continuity ensures that the metric derivative is well-defined for a.e. $t \in [0,1]$. \end{defn}

-We can connect the metric derivative back to the velocity field $v$ as follows.
+The metric derivative can be related back to the velocity field $v$ as follows.